Uncovering Temporal Patterns in Visualizations of High-Dimensional Data: Conclusion

-This presented work opens up several avenues for future research.
-First, the DAL enforces directional coherence by affecting the positions of the data points in the two-dimensional embedding.
-While this approach is viable for simpler data sets, such an arrangement may be difficult to achieve in the presence of more complex patterns.
-Secondly, the DAL exhibits quadratic scaling in the number of connections between data points, making it unsuitable for the visualization of large data sets.
-Modern implementations of popular non-linear dimensionality reduction may address data sets containing up to millions of data points~\cite{Policar2019,McInnes2018}.
-In its current form, the DAL scales with quadratic time complexity, allowing it to be applied to data sets containing at most several thousands of data points.
-Developing more efficient implementation and approximation schemes would enable the approach outlined in this manuscript to be applied to larger data sets.
-Due to the local nature of the DAL, approximation schemes could be developed which would only compute the interaction between nearby line segments.
+This work opens several avenues for future research.
+First, the two loss terms enforce directional coherence by affecting the positions of the data points in the two-dimensional embedding.
+While this approach is viable for some data sets, such an arrangement may be difficult to achieve in the presence of more complex temporal patterns.
+Secondly, the DCL exhibits quadratic scaling in the number of connections between data points, making it unsuitable for the visualization of large data sets.
+Modern implementations of popular nonlinear dimensionality reduction may address data sets containing up to millions of data points~\cite{Policar2024,McInnes2018}.
+In its current form, the DCL scales with quadratic time complexity, allowing it to be applied to data sets containing, at most, several thousands of data points.
+Developing more efficient implementations and approximation schemes would enable the approach outlined in this manuscript to be applied to larger data sets.
+Due to the local nature of the DCL, approximation schemes could be developed that would only compute the interaction between nearby line segments.
+Thirdly, we only consider straight line segments connecting two data points; however, the Gestalt principle of continuity would be equally, if not more, applicable if curved arrows were used.
+For instance, the Time Curve paradigm~\cite{Bach2016} suggests using placing samples along continuous curves.
+Additionally, they suggest that the length of the curve segments between individual data points could be used to indicate the duration between the two timestamped samples.
+In this way, the user may not only see the temporal progression of trajectories but also discern the time between subsequent events.

 \bmhead{Funding}

 This work was supported by the Slovenian Research Agency Program Grant P2-0209 and Project Grant V2-2272.

 \bmhead{Conflict of Interest} The authors report no conflict of interest.